American Airlines Flight 587: Accident

 The aircraft taxied to Runway 31L behind a Japan Airlines (JAL) Boeing 747-400 (JAL Flight 47) preparing for takeoff.
-The JAL flight was cleared for takeoff at 9:11:08 am EST. At 9:11:36, the tower controller cautioned Flight 587 about potential wake turbulence from a preceding B747.
+The JAL flight was cleared for takeoff at 9:11:08 am EST. At 9:11:36, the tower controller cautioned Flight 587 about potential wake turbulence from a preceding 747.

-At 9:13:28, the A300 was cleared for takeoff and left the runway at 9:14:29, about 1 minute and 40 seconds after the JAL flight.
+At 9:13:28, the A300 was cleared for takeoff and left the runway at 9:14:29, about one minute and 40 seconds after the JAL flight had departed.
 The aircraft climbed to an altitude of 500 feet and then entered a climbing left turn to a heading of 220°.
 At 9:15:00, the captain made initial contact with the departure controller, informing him that the airplane was at 1300 feet and climbing to 5000 feet.
 The controller instructed the aircraft to climb to and maintain 13000 feet.
 The flight data recorder (FDR) showed that the events leading to the crash began when the aircraft hit wake turbulence from the JAL flight in front of it at 9:15:36.
-In response to a new wave of turbulence, Molin alternated between moving the rudder from the right to the left and back again in quick succession from 9:15:52, causing sideslip until the lateral force caused composite lugs that attached the vertical stabilizer to fail at 9:15:58.
+In response to the turbulence, Molin moved the rudder from the right to the left and back again in quick succession from 9:15:52, causing sideslip until the lateral force caused composite lugs that attached the vertical stabilizer to fail at 9:15:58.
 The stabilizer separated from the aircraft and fell into Jamaica Bay, about 1 mi north of the main wreckage site.

-The aircraft pitched downwards after the stabilizer loss.
-As the pilots struggled to control the aircraft, it went into a flat spin.
-The resulting aerodynamic loads sheared both engines from the aircraft; they fell several blocks north and east of the main wreckage site, causing minor damage to a gas station and major damage to one home and a boat.
-The loss of engines cut power to the FDR at 9:16:01, while the cockpit voice recorder (CVR), using an emergency bus, cut off at 9:16:14.8, on impact with the ground.
+The aircraft pitched downward after the stabilizer loss.
+As the pilots struggled to control the aircraft, it entered a flat spin.
+The resulting aerodynamic loads sheared both engines from the aircraft, and they fell several blocks north and east of the main wreckage site, causing minor damage to a gas station and major damage to a home and a boat.
+The loss of engines cut power to the FDR at 9:16:01, while the cockpit voice recorder (CVR), using an emergency bus, stopped at 9:16:14.8 upon impact with the ground.
 At 9:16:04, the stall warning sounded on the CVR.
-The last recorded words were Molin saying, "What the hell are we into, we're stuck in it" (9:16:07) with States replying, "Get out of it, get out of it."
+The last recorded words were those of Molin saying, "What the hell are we into, we're stuck in it" (9:16:07) and States replying "Get out of it, get out of it."
 The aircraft slammed into the ground at Newport Avenue and Beach 131st Street.